aiegoo/documentation/_wiki/blog/2021-12-30-dronekit-udemy.md

 The battery is 3 cells 11.1V lithium polymer.

-The batter on picture is 1500mAh, but it's ok between 1500 to 2200mAh.
+The battery on picture is 1500mAh, but it's ok between 1500 to 2200mAh.

-30C or higher discharge rate is required.
+30 Coulomb (Q) or higher discharge rate is required.

 And in addition, It is recommended to have extra batteries.